kazurayam/FindingBrokenLinksWithKatalonStudio/README.md

 The test finished quietly.
 I found that the page https://www.google.com/search?q=katalon contains no broken links.

-When I tried another web page which contains some broken links, the test finished with following Exception.
+However, when I tried another web page which contains some broken links, the test finished with following Exception.

 ```
 2020-11-21 15:40:13.341 ERROR com.kms.katalon.core.util.KeywordUtil    - ❌ one or more broken links are found